Qatar Armed Forces: Humanitarian Aid

 On August 14, 2024, two Qatari Armed Forces aircraft arrived at Port Sudan Airport, delivering 27 tons of relief aid and shelter supplies to support flood victims in Sudan.
 The aid was provided by the Qatar Fund for Development (QFFD), Qatar Charity, and the Qatar Red Crescent Society.
 This is part of Qatar's ongoing humanitarian air bridge to Sudan, initiated in May 2023 in response to the country's ongoing conflict and natural disasters.

+2026 Iran war

+On 2 March 2026, Qatari downed two Iranian Su-24 bombers during the 2026 Iran war.
+One Iranian fighter jet pilot was killed in the strike.
+Three Iranian fighter jet pilots were captured by the armed forces.